EBoyd3443/MyZigglings/README.md

-# MyZigglings
+# MyZiglings
-The ziggling excercises im working through.
+The zigling excercises I'm working through.
+All elements of original ziglingincluded.
+Only change was to separate their README.md from mine.